 b.
 Minor Frame Fragmented and Supercommutated Measurement.
 The minor frame fragmented measurement described in a previous example in paragraph 5.1.2c appeared in only one location.
-Using word and frame, it is possible to describe a minor frame fragmented measurement which appears more than once in every minor frame (i.e., is supercommutated).
-The following example shows a measurement consisting of two fragments which appears twice in each minor frame.
+Using word and frame, it is possible to describe a minor frame fragmented measurement that appears more than once in every minor frame (i.e., is supercommutated).
+The following example, displayed in Figure 5-15, shows a measurement consisting of two fragments that appears twice in each minor frame.
 It is described by specifying the word and frame positions of each fragment and the order of the fragments for each of the two locations.

 Figure 5-15.
-Minor frame fragmented and supercommutated measurement (two locations).
+Minor Frame Fragmented and Supercommutated Measurement (Two Locations)